 “Fossils occur in many forms.
 The footprint or burrow of an animal preserved in rock is a fossil; a clam shell preserved in rock is a fossil; the imprint of a leaf on a rock is a fossil.
-A fossil is any naturally formed record of animal or plant life found in rocks that gives an idea of the appearance of the original organism.” — General Geology Report G 40, Fossil Collecting in Pennsylania, by Donald M. Hoskins, Jon D. Inners, and John A. Harper.
+A fossil is any naturally formed record of animal or plant life found in rocks that gives an idea of the appearance of the original organism.” — General Geology Report 40, Fossil Collecting in Pennsylvania, by Donald M. Hoskins, Jon D. Inners, and John A. Harper.

 Introduction, Pages 1-14, (1.40 MB)

 Characteristics of the Major Fossil Groups

 - Pages 14-33 (1.72 MB) Includes sections on Protozoa, Porifera, Coelenterata, and Bryozoa.

 - Pages 34-49 (2.56 MB) Includes sections on Brachiopoda, Mollusca, Annelida, Arthropoda, Echinodermata, Hemichordata, Chordata, and plants.

 T-rex at the Middletown Office of the Pennsylvania Geological Survey

 As a result of a generous donation, a cast of a Tyrannosaurus rex skull now welcomes visitors to the Middletown office of the Survey.
 Although dinosaur tracks have been found in Pennsylvania, fossil delights in the state go far beyond dinosaurs.
 For example, see the next article below.